hackc4t/tryhackme-journey/rooms/security-engineer/introduction-to-security-engineering/security-principles.md

 ---

 ### 🧠 What this section covers
-> What does a day in the life of a security engineer look like?
+> Learn about the security triad and common security models and principles.

 ---